peterkaczorowski/kicad-mac-builder/README.md

 1. Download the Xcode 11.3.1 to obtain the OSX 10.15 SDK (obtainable from Apple Developer Downloads [here](https://download.developer.apple.com/Developer_Tools/Xcode_11.3.1/Xcode_11.3.1.xip))
 2. Unpack the SDK in to the expected location `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.15.sdk`
 3. Set the environment variable `SDKROOT` to the path in step 2
-4. If using a local repo, apply the patch(s) in `kicad-mac-builder/patches/kicad/`
-5. Run `build.py` as above, passing the `--macos-min-version 10.15` option
+4. Run `build.py` as above, passing the `--macos-min-version 10.15` option

 There will likely be warnings raised about dependencies having been built with a later SDK; for development purposes these warnings can be ignored.